Vigorpush/Usask-Timetable-helper/README.md

 - being able to get a nicely formatted view of your schedule for printing
 - ability to share the schedule with others
 - ability to export the schedule to other formats such as .ical, .pdf, (tentatively) .png|.jpg

+---

+To use, install the corresponding Monkey plugin,

+click the icon that appears on your browser bar,

+add a new Javascript script,

+copy and paste the lift.js code file found in this repository,

+and then CTRL-S or manually select the top left save button to execute.